jsade/atlas-markdown/.github/CONTRIBUTING.md

 ### Project Overview

-Atlassian Docs to Markdown is a command-line tool that downloads and converts Atlassian product documentation to Markdown format.
+Atlassian Documentation to Markdown Converter is a command-line tool that downloads and converts Atlassian product documentation to Markdown format.
 Key aspects:

 - Built with Python 3.8+ for cross-platform compatibility
 - Uses Playwright for handling JavaScript-rendered content